Follow TV Tropes

 • A variation is used to take down the Asurans in Stargate Atlantis.
 Instead of trying to separate the individual blocks, McKay has the bright idea to dial up their attraction to each other, drawing them into a dense mass that would then implode.
 At first everyone thinks he's crazy, but it does work.

-• In an episode of Tensou Sentai Goseiger, they fight a monster who absorbs electricity to use as a weapon.
+• In an episode of Tensou Sentai Goseiger, the team fights a monster who absorbs electricity to use as a weapon.
 Moune, through the power of dance, is able to generate enough electricity to overload him.

 • Whoniverse: